Supernote

 We used to be able to go to Amazon.com and download our Kindle books, but that’s not possible anymore.
 A while ago, when Amazon announced the policy change, I downloaded all my books.
 If you haven’t done that, I believe you can still have access to them by connecting your Kindle to a computer and manually coping the books.

 But having the books is just part of the process, as the majority of them are linked to your account via what’s called DRM.
-Additionally, Amazon uses a proprietary format instead of ePub, which is the more widely adopted by e-book readers.
+Additionally, Amazon uses a proprietary format instead of ePub, which is more widely adopted by e-book readers.
 In other words, it’s like having your books locked in a box that is locked in another box.

 Calibre is the master key that can help us with all of these locks.
 Additionally, it works as a library management software, keeping all the books in a folder on our computer.
 That’s just perfect for the Digital Caveman project, right?